Infective endocarditis: Treatment

 The guidelines were recently updated by both the American College of Cardiology and the European Society of Cardiology.
 There was a recent meta-analysis published that showed surgical intervention at seven days or less is associated with lower mortality.

 Prognosis

 Infective endocarditis is associated with 18% in-hospital mortality.
+However, adult patients with congenital heart disease can have relatively lower mortality, down to 5% due to younger age, right-sided endocarditis, and management by multidisciplinary teams.
 As many as 50% of people with infective endocarditis may experience embolic complications.

 Epidemiology

 In developed countries, the annual incidence of infective endocarditis is 3 to 9 cases per 100,000 persons.
 Infective endocarditis occurs more often in men than in women.
 There is an increased incidence of infective endocarditis in persons 65 years of age and older, which is probably because people in this age group have a larger number of risk factors for infective endocarditis.
 In recent years, over one-third of infective endocarditis cases in the United States was healthcare-associated.
 Another trend observed in developed countries is that chronic rheumatic heart disease accounts for less than 10% of cases.
 Although a history of valve disease has a significant association with infective endocarditis, 50% of all cases develop in people with no known history of valvular disease.